Maggie Gyllenhaal: Early life

-Gyllenhaal was born in Manhattan, the daughter of Naomi Achs and Stephen Gyllenhaal.
+Margalit Ruth Gyllenhaal was born in Manhattan, New York City, on November 16, 1977, to Naomi Achs and Stephen Gyllenhaal.
 The first name on Maggie's birth certificate is "Margalit", which she did not discover until 2013, when adopting her husband's surname.
 Margalit (מרגלית) is a Hebrew word meaning "pearl"; some news stories have spelled it "Margolit".
 She has a younger brother, actor Jake Gyllenhaal, and a half-brother, Luke, from their father's second marriage.

 Her father is a film director and poet, and her mother is a screenwriter and director.
 Her father, a member of the noble Gyllenhaal family, is of Swedish and English ancestry, and was raised in the Swedenborgian religion.
 Her last native Swedish ancestor was her great-great-grandfather Anders Leonard Gyllenhaal, a descendant of Leonard Gyllenhaal, a leading Swedenborgian who supported the printing and spreading of Swedenborg's writings.

 Her mother was born in New York City (growing up in Brooklyn), and is Jewish, from Ashkenazi Jewish families that emigrated from Russia and Poland.
 Her mother's first husband was Eric Foner, a noted historian and history professor at Columbia University.
 Gyllenhaal has stated that she "grew up mostly Jewish, culturally", and she identifies as Jewish, though she did not attend Hebrew school.
 Her parents married in 1977, and filed for divorce in October 2008.

 Gyllenhaal grew up in Los Angeles and studied at the Harvard–Westlake prep school.
 She spent four months as a student at The Mountain School, a semester school for high school juniors in Vermont.
 In 1995, she graduated from Harvard–Westlake and moved to New York to attend Columbia University, where she studied literature and Eastern religions.
 She also studied acting for a summer term at the Royal Academy of Dramatic Art (RADA) in London, England.

 Career

 1992–2001: Early work

 At the age of 15, she made a brief appearance in her father's film Waterland (1992).
-Soon, she had supporting roles in A Dangerous Woman (1993) and Homegrown (1998), which were directed by her father, which also featured her brother Jake.
+Soon, she had supporting roles in A Dangerous Woman (1993) and Homegrown (1998), which were directed by her father and also featured her brother Jake.
 With their mother, she and Jake appeared in two episodes of Molto Mario, an Italian cooking show on the Food Network.
 After graduating from college, she had supporting roles in films including Cecil B. Demented (2000) and Riding in Cars with Boys (2001).
 Gyllenhaal later achieved recognition in her own right playing her real brother's on-screen sister in the indie cult favorite Donnie Darko (2001).

 She made her theatrical debut in the Berkeley Repertory Theatre production of Patrick Marber's Closer, for which she received favorable reviews.
 Production started in May 2000 and ended in mid-July of that year.
 Gyllenhaal has performed in several other plays, including The Tempest, Antony and Cleopatra, The Butterfly Project, and No Exit.